Welcome to WeStretch! If you're here, then you're probably looking how to form a stretching habit.

-Maybe you want to be able to touch your toes again.
-Maybe you don’t want to be in pain after playing with the kids in the yard.
+Maybe you want to be able to touch your toes again or you don’t want to be in pain after playing with the kids in the yard.
 Maybe you want to do some form of exercise but running or the gym is just too daunting.
 Whatever the reason is, having a goal to look forward to will help keep you on track.

 The other side of that is to think of some of the excuses as to why you won’t stretch and dispel them.
 You don’t have enough time?
 You can find little pockets of thirty seconds.
 Don’t have a dedicated space for it?

 One of the biggest elements of achieving any goal is to mentally accomplish it.
 By determining why you want to stretch and squashing the excuses, you have started on your path to success.
 The next step is to start believing that you will succeed.
 Believe in yourself, that you can make a habit of stretching, that you are looking forward to how wonderful your body will feel.

-Do it for Thirty Days
+Do it for thirty days (or more!)

 WeStretch has a neat feature built in, where you can challenge friends and family to stretching competitions!
 Having that desire to beat someone by having a longer stretching session than them or having an unbroken streak longer can be a great motivator.

-The consistency of a schedule can help you keep to your goals.
+The consistency of a schedule can help you reach your goals.
 Can you wake up an extra fifteen minutes earlier to get stretched and ready for your day?
 Want to stretch for ten minutes to quiet your mind before going to sleep?
-Maybe you want to use part of your lunch break to stretch and reset for the afternoon?
+Maybe you want to use part of your lunch break to do some flexibility exercises as a reset for the afternoon?

-Think of Mini-Goals
+Think of mini-goals to achieve.

 If you are a visual person, this can be a great help.
-Create a chart or page with what you want to accomplish and mark down every time you finish a mini goal.
+Create a chart or page with what you want to accomplish and mark down every time you finish a small goal.
 It doesn’t have to be boring- you can get creative and colourful if you like!
 The physical act of checking off your list encourages you to keep going.